 The loyalty of the cane Corso is unmatched, having a shared history of having participated in wars.
 The cane Corso dog breed, which was bigger in past times, has helped chase enemies during ancient wars.

-The cane Corso can sometimes weigh more than 100 pounds, depending on their height.
+The cane Corso can sometimes weigh more than 100 pounds, depending on height.

 Standing at 28 inches, the dog showcases a big head accompanied by a front-protruding nose.